BearStudio/start-ui-web/README.md

 # Duplicate the .env.example file to a new .env file (update variables)
 cp .env.example .env

-# Init the local mocks database and seed users
+# Setup and start the db with docker
-yarn db:push && yarn db:seed
+yarn db:init

 # Run the development server
 yarn dev